-Fall 2018: August 1, 2018 Spring 2019: December 1, 2018 Summer 2019: April 15, 2019
+Fall 2019: August 1, 2019 Spring 2020: December 1, 2019 Summer 2020: May 1, 2020

 Those new students accepted by the University after August 1 and December 1 may pay for their charges up to the first day of classes.
-The University offers three (3) methods of payment for a new semester or term, as specified below:
+The University offers these methods of payment for a new semester or term, as specified below:

 - 1. Full Payment: All tuition, room, board and fees for the semester (less any pending financial aid and loans) are payable on or before the dates listed above. - 2.
 Payment Plan Option 1: A twenty percent (20%) down payment is due upon establishment of a payment plan through Nelnet.
 The remaining balance will be divided into four (4) equal payments. - 3.
-Payment Plan Option 2: A thirty-three percent (33%) down payment is due upon establishment of a payment plan through Nelnet.
-The remaining balance will be divided into three (3) equal payments.
+Payment Plan Option 2: A twenty-five percent (25%) down payment is due upon establishment of a payment plan through Nelnet.
+The remaining balance will be divided into three (3) equal payments. - 4.
+Payment Plan Option 3: A thirty-three percent (33%) down payment is due upon establishment of a payment plan through Nelnet.
+The remaining balance will be divided into two (2) equal payments.

-Payment plan payments not received within 2 weeks of the required due date indicated on the billing statement will result in the students' immediate dismissal from the University, unless other acceptable payment arrangements have been made with the Office of Student Accounts.
+Payment plan payments not received within two (2) weeks of the required due date indicated on the billing statement will result in the students' immediate dismissal from the University, unless other acceptable payment arrangements have been made with the Office of Student Accounts.
 There is a \$40 non-refundable enrollment fee per semester for payment plans.
 Payment plans can be established through the students' MU Portal.
 A late fee of \$45 will be assessed on payments received more than five (5) days after the due date.